nielsenjared/nielsenjared.github.io/content/blog/algorithm-decimal-binary/index.md

 * What's binary?

-* TODO What's a decimal?
+* What is the modulo operator?

 ### What's a Base?